Stephen Blackburn, Sophie Jerram, and Andy Lowe have joined the Wellington City Council whānau as the new managers of the Creative Capital team.

 Andy moved to the Waikato museum as exhibitions manager and acting Director while leasing a bach on Eva Rickard's land in Whaingaroa-Raglan.
 Andy and his partner of 25 years, Aroha Clarke (Ngati Ruanui, Te Atiawa, Ngati Maniapoto) have two boys, Tahunuiarangi and Aniwaniwa, whose first language is te reo Māori.
 They started at Eva's kohanga as babies.

 “As an activist, I was there doing street theatre during anti-nuclear and anti-apartheid movements and marched for Māori rights for foreshore and seabed with my partner and kids,” says Andy.

-Andy is Te Papa’s first trans person board member, and was Chief Executive of Te Manawa Museum of Art, Science and History in the Manawatū, before joining us as City Arts Manager.
+Andy is a Te Papa board member, and was Chief Executive of Te Manawa Museum of Art, Science and History in the Manawatū, before joining us as City Arts Manager.

 “Te Aho Tini implores us, as we go about making art integral to everything, to make sure that everybody is at the table all of the time, right from the beginning; diverse cultures, genders, classes, disabilities, and that we make sure tangata whenua are at the epicentre of all of that and that the class system, access, and privilege is front of mind for us all," says Andy.

 Aho Tini 2030, our Arts, Culture and Creativity Strategy

 The Aho Tini key focus areas are Aho Tangata Our People – connected, engaged, inclusive, accessible communities; Aho Hononga - Partnership with mana whenua and Māori; Aho Whenua - our places, spaces, and venues, our city is alive; and Aho Mahi Pathways – successful arts and creative sector, and careers.